 Newborn lambs and high winds/drifting snow are a bad combination.
 Over the weekend we were so thankful to be able to bring the sheep inside.
 After a midwinter predator attack, we repurposed one end of a building, built a temporary pen, and have brought the sheep in every night since.
 Some years our 3-sided sheds are adequate even through lambing, but this year late episodes of winter weather have made better shelter essential.
 We’re still feeding some hay, which is unusual for us in April.

 Brutus’ lambs are looking great, and so far we have 6 ewe and 3 ram lambs.
-Pictured above: Right – Anna and Elsa, 8 hours old.
+Pictured above: Left – Anna and Elsa, 8 hours old.
 First time mom Iris is doing a great job with them.
 Middle – our daughter with one of Millie’s triplets.
 They’re getting a few supplemental bottles, and she calls them “the sniffy babies” because they are quite friendly and come up to nuzzle people.
-Left – ewes and lambs waiting for the storm to end so they can be outside.
+Right – ewes and lambs waiting for the storm to end so they can be outside.